bigdog0044/checkers-game/README.md

 mvn exec:java -Dexec.mainClass="game_code.mainGame"

 This is for server
-mvn exec:java -Dexec.mainClass="server_code.ServerMain" -Dexec.args=9000
+mvn compile && mvn exec:java -Dexec.mainClass="server_code.ServerMain" -Dexec.args=9000

-For the client connection part mvn exec:java -Dexec.mainClass="server_code.ClientConnection"
+For the client connection part mvn compile && mvn exec:java -Dexec.mainClass="server_code.ClientConnection"

 key for requests
 - USERRESPONSEREQ - used for sending messages to a user